1. Registration & Payment

 What will our rooming situation be?

-The Momentum Housing Team will assign youth groups a block of rooms in a dorm based on their group’s total registration numbers.
+• The Momentum Housing Team will assign youth groups a block of rooms in a dorm based on their group’s total registration numbers when bed capacity is reached.
 Momentum has the right to block rooms at its discretion.

-Dorm housing assignments are based on the number of registrations received as of July 1.
+• Dorm housing assignments are based on the number of registrations when bed capacity is reached.
 Deposits paid after this date will need to be prepared to be added within the previously reserved block of rooms for their youth group as the IWU liability team allows.
-If extra beds are not available in the initial block of rooms for your group, there is no guarantee that additional rooms can be added.
-The university has a limited supply of extra mattresses and air mattresses that would need to be placed on the floor allowing a third person to be lodged in a room.
+If extra beds are not available in the initial block of rooms for your group, there is no guarantee that additional rooms or air mattresses can be added.
+The University has a limited supply of extra mattresses and air mattresses that would need to be placed on the floor allowing additional people to be lodged in a room.
 Lead contacts will be notified in advance of arriving on campus of these housing arrangements.

 What if my group has incidental charges for room damages or lost keys?